Food and drink prohibitions: Alcoholic beverages

+Absinthe was made illegal in the United States in 1912 because of its high alcohol percentage.
+Absinthe was legalized again in 2007.
+It was rumored to have been a cause for hallucinations, giving it the nickname "The Green Fairy."

 Blood

 Some religions prohibit drinking or eating blood or food made from blood.
-In Islam the consumption of blood is prohibited (Haraam).
+In Islam the consumption of blood is prohibited (Haram).
 Halal animals should be properly slaughtered to drain out the blood.
 Unlike in other traditions, this is not because blood is revered or holy, but simply because blood is considered ritually unclean or Najis, with certain narratives prescribing ablutions (in the case of no availability of water) if contact is made with it.
 In Judaism all mammal and bird meat (not fish) is salted to remove the blood.
 Jews follow the teaching in Leviticus, that since "the life of the animal is in the blood" or "blood was reserved for the forgiveness of sins and thus reserved for God", no person may eat (or drink) the blood.
 Iglesia ni Cristo and Jehovah's Witnesses prohibit eating or drinking any blood.

 According to the Bible, blood is only to be used for special or sacred purposes in connection with worship (Exodus chapters 12, 24, 29, Matthew 26:29 and Hebrews).
 In the first century, Christians, both former Jews (the Jewish Christians), and new Gentile converts, were in dispute as to which particular features of Mosaic law were to be retained and upheld by them.
 The Apostolic Decree suggested that, among other things, it was necessary to abstain from consuming blood: